EdJoPaTo/website-stalker-example/work/frame/de-en-laptop13.md

 ##### Storage #####

 Never worry about running out of space.
-With standard M.2 SSDs, you can swap out your storage for for high-capacity drives up to 8TB.
+With standard M.2 SSDs, you can swap out your storage for high-capacity drives up to 8TB.

 ##### Memory #####